cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 0 white 1 2 2 3
 ```

-The player tried to play the wrong color on a game that exists.
-It returns:
+If the player tries to play the wrong color on a game that exists, it returns:

 ```
 possible: false
 reason: 'message creator is not a player: white'
 ```

-Good, a proper message response and a reason elaborating on the message.
+This is a proper message response, and a reason elaborating on the message.

 </CodeGroupItem>
 <CodeGroupItem title="Wrong turn">